Muzio Clementi: Influence

+Mozart, who wrote in a letter to his sister Marianne that he would prefer her not to play Clementi's sonatas due to their jumped runs, and wide stretches and chords, which he thought might ruin the natural lightness of her hand.

+Erik Satie, a contemporary of Claude Debussy, would later parody these sonatinas (specifically the Sonatina Op.
+36, No. 1) in his Sonatine bureaucratique.

 Carl Czerny also had the highest regard for Clementi's piano sonatas and used them successfully in his teaching of Franz Liszt.
 Czerny referred to Clementi as "the foremost pianist of his time."

-Frédéric Chopin would often require his pupils to practice Clementi's preludes and exercises because of the exceptional virtues he attributed to them.
+Frédéric Chopin would often require his pupils to practise Clementi's preludes and exercises because of the exceptional virtues he attributed to them.

 Vladimir Horowitz developed a special fondness for Clementi's work after his wife, Wanda Toscanini, bought him Clementi's complete works.
 He recorded five of Clementi's Sonatas along with shorter pieces.

 By a ministerial decree dated 20 March 2008, the Opera Omnia of Muzio Clementi was promoted to the status of Italian National Edition.
-The steering committee of the National Edition consisting of the scholars Andrea Coen (Rome), Roberto De Caro (Bologna), Roberto Illiano (Lucca — President), Leon Plantinga (New Haven, Connecticut), David Rowland (Milton Keynes, UK), Luca Lévi Sala (Paris/Poitiers, Secretary, and Treasurer), Massimiliano Sala (Pistoia, Vice-President), Rohan H. Stewart-MacDonald (Cambridge, UK) and Valeria Tarsetti (Bologna).
+The steering committee of the National Edition consisting of the scholars Andrea Coen (Rome), Roberto De Caro (Bologna, Italy), Roberto Illiano (Lucca — President), Leon Plantinga (New Haven, Connecticut, US), David Rowland (Milton Keynes, England), Luca Lévi Sala (Paris/Poitiers, Secretary, and Treasurer), Massimiliano Sala (Pistoia, Vice-President), Rohan H. Stewart-MacDonald (Cambridge, England) and Valeria Tarsetti (Bologna).